Role of Christianity in Western society: Architecture

 Several historians credit the Catholic Church for what they consider to be the brilliance and magnificence of Western art.
 "Even though the church dominated art and architecture, it did not prevent architects and artists from experimenting..."
 Historians such as Thomas Woods refer to the western Church's consistent opposition to Byzantine iconoclasm, an eastern movement against visual representations of the divine, and the western church's insistence on building structures befitting worship.
 Important contributions include its cultivation and patronage of individual artists, as well as development of the Romanesque, Gothic and Renaissance styles of art and architecture.
-Augustine's repeated reference to (God "ordered all things by measure and number and weight") influenced the geometric constructions of Gothic architecture.

 British art historian Kenneth Clark wrote that Western Europe's first "great age of civilization" was ready to begin around the year 1000.
 From 1100, he wrote, monumental abbeys and cathedrals were constructed and decorated with sculptures, hangings, mosaics and works belonging to one of the greatest epochs of art, providing stark contrast to the monotonous and cramped conditions of ordinary living during the period.
 The Late Middle Ages produced ever more extravagant art and architecture, but also the virtuous simplicity of those such as St Francis of Assisi (expressed in the Canticle of the Sun) and the epic poetry of Dante's Divine Comedy.
 Abbot Suger of the Abbey of St. Denis is considered an influential early patron of Gothic architecture.
 He believed that love of beauty brought people closer to God: "The dull mind rises to truth through that which is material".
 Clarke calls this "the intellectual background of all the sublime works of art of the next century and in fact has remained the basis of our belief of the value of art until today".